-WarP Motors for electric vehicles - when power and quality matters!
+WarP Motors for electric vehicles - when power and quality matter!

 EVers are always looking for information that is not normally provided by motor manufacturers.
 Industry wide, motors are rated by operating temperature.
-All our motors are utilize better than Class "H" insulation.
+All our motors utilize better than Class "H" insulation.
 Class "H" insulation is rated at 180 degrees Celsius.
+Beginning in August, 2010, our motors will be produced using 1/2" terminal studs rather than the wimpy 3/8" or 5/16" (or smaller) used by some manufacturers.

 All our motors are equipped with an internal "Temperature Snap Switch."
-This is a normally closed temperature switch, set at 150 degrees C. This switch will open if the motor starts to overheat.
+This is a normally open (effective August, 2010) temperature switch, set at 120 degrees C on 9" and smaller motors, and 150 degrees C on 11" and larger motors.
+This switch will close if the motor starts to overheat.
 This switch can be connected to a diagnostic system or an emergency shut off switch ... or not connected to anything.
-All of our motors now include brush wear sensors as well.
+All of our motors now include temperature sensors as well, so you can even connect a motor temperature gauge.

 NOTE: The hottest point on the exterior of a motor should never exceed 180 degrees Celsius, although our motors are stress tested to 205 degrees C. The maximum brush temperature should not exceed 205 degrees Celsius.

 For vehicles intended solely for use on the drag strip, motor cooling is not required.
 The motors do not run long enough to build any substantial amounts of heat.
-HOWEVER -- fans are still required.
+HOWEVER -- either an external "blower" or the internal fan should still be used to help remove carbon dust.
 When a brushed, series wound DC motor runs -- it grinds down the brushes.
 As a result, a cloud of carbon dust is circulated inside the motor.
 If this dust accumulates, it is possible to have an arc flash over inside the motor -- causing serious damage.
 The carbon dust must be blown out of the motor.
-If the motor is being used for racing purposes we recommend the carbon dust be blown out after each pass or event.
+If the motor is being used for racing purposes we recommend the carbon dust be blown out after each pass or event using an air compressor.

 Some customers have asked for motor ratings while cooling the motors.
 We do not have a horse power rating for a motor with forced air cooling.
 There are some obvious limitations to forced air testing, such as ambient temperature, fan type, fan efficiency, motor intake & exhaust ports and CFM (cubic feet of air per minute) moved by the fan.

 Extrapolations with various voltages are quite simple - usually doubling the voltage will approximately double the RPM of the motor.
 Extrapolating increased amperage is quite a bit more difficult.
-Limited data is available on a special request basis that illustrates up to 1400 Amps and 170 volts to a WarP 13 motor.
-Our motors have all been dyno tested on the Warfield Electric dynamometer.
+Limited data is available, on a special request basis, that illustrates up to 1400 Amps and 170 volts to a WarP 13 motor.
+Our motors have all been dyno tested on the dynamometer.
 This dyno is capable of 72 Volts and 450 Amps.
 We supply graphs that approximate the actual dynamometer points accumulated for each of our motors.

 DOWNLOAD CAD DRAWINGS